hypertidy/vapour/README.md

 You will need development tools for building R packages.

-On Linux and MacOS you’ll need an available GDAL installation, but on Windows the ROpenSci rwinlib tools are used and the required GDAL will be downloaded and compiled against when building the package.
+On Linux and MacOS building also requires an available GDAL installation, but on Windows the ROpenSci rwinlib tools are used and the required GDAL will be downloaded and used when building the package.
+This installation is self-contained and only affects the use of R, it can be used alongside other applications using GDAL.

 Purpose
 -------

-The goal of vapour is to provide a basic **GDAL API** package for R. The priority is to give low-level access to key functionality, not comprehensive coverage of the library.
+The goal of vapour is to provide a basic **GDAL API** package for R. The key functions are for reading vector geometry and/or attributes and a low-level wrapper for reading raster data and raster metadata.

+The priority is to give low-level access to key functionality, not comprehensive coverage of the library.
 There is only read-only facilities, and no conversion to specialist types in R. Ideally, this could become a common foundation for other packages to specialize, but